 There is a huge need for dental care in refugee camps across Europe.
 Since last June Dentaid volunteers have worked in many refugee camps to provide emergency treatments and oral health education.

 Dentaid currently has volunteering opportunities in Lesvos, Samos and Thessaloniki.

 In Lesvos we run a dental clinic in one of the kitchen areas of Moria Camp where there is electricity and water.
 We have Dentaid portable chairs, hand instruments, small portable hand drills and pressure cookers to sterilize equipment.
 The camp has a mixture of nationalities who live in different areas of Moria Camp.
 Children and vulnerable people stay in a separate area within the camp but can go to the clinic for dental treatment.
 We also visit community centres to screen refugees’ teeth and run oral health education programmes.
 Anyone needing treatment can be invited into the clinic in the camp.
 Volunteering trips to Lesvos have up to eight volunteers comprising dentists, dental nurses and a hygienist – please note we need at least 4 volunteers for the trip to go ahead.

 In Samos Dentaid has a small clinic inside Samos Camp with lighting, electricity, water and a sterilizer.
 Our teams treat several patients a day in this clinic including women and children who are currently housed in hotels but visit the camp for dental treatment.
 Many patients require extractions or fillings.
 We also work with various other organizations on the island to provide oral health education outside of the camp.
 Dentaid is training other NGO’s to deliver toothbrushing and oral health programmes.
 Our Samos volunteering teams require 4 dental professionals.

-The equipment is basic and conditions are tough but you’ll be rewarded with a warm welcome and have the chance to provide pain relieving dental care for people who really need your help.
-Many of the refugees had first class dental treatment in their home countries
+The equipment is basic and conditions can be tough but you’ll be rewarded with a warm welcome and have the chance to provide pain relieving dental care for people who really need your help.
+Many of the refugees had first class dental treatment in their home countries.

 You will also treat children and Dentaid will seek every opportunity to provide oral health promotion and toothbrushing programmes once the refugees’ immediate dental needs have been met.